smilburn1990/mettrr-tech-test/README.md

 # Mettrr Tech Test

-> Simple tech test to guage your ability.
+> Simple tech test to gauge your ability.
 If at any stage you have any question, please contact Sean at sm@mettrr.com

 # Install dependencies